yashcontractor/yashcontractor/README.md

 <h1 align="center">Hi there, I'm Yash! 👋</h1>

 - 🎓 Computer Engineering student at [York University](https://lassonde.yorku.ca/)
+- 💻 Former Software Developer Intern at [Flinks](https://flinks.com/)
-- 💬 Ask me about cricket 🏏 , swimming 🏊 , Traveling ✈️ , or Ping Pong 🏓 via my [linkedin] (https://www.linkedin.com/in/yashcontractor/)
+- 💬 Ask me about cricket 🏏 , soccer ⚽ (Football* for those who are triggered😜) , Traveling ✈️ , or Ping Pong 🏓
 - 🎵 Let me know if you like Drake , The Weeknd, or Post Malone and maybe we could give each other music recommendations
-- 😋 I'm currently working on a project called Fooder that's meant for users having difficulty choosing what to eat.
-It allows users to swipe through dishes (based off nearby restaurants and dietary restrictions, etc.) and match them with a restaurant
+- 😋 I'm currently working on a project called votify that allows users to have a more secure and reliable way to vote using the blockchain

 ---
 ### 💻 Languages